cities in south america

 12. Montevideo, Uruguay

-You won’t generally hear much about Montevideo as a travel destination, but don’t let this deter you: I LOVED the time I spent in the capital of Uruguay, and found that there are so many reasons to travel to Montevideo.
+You won’t generally hear much about Montevideo as a travel destination, but don’t let this deter you: there are so many reasons to travel to Montevideo.
 While many travelers compare Montevideo to a smaller and more relaxed Buenos Aires, this hidden gem of a city has plenty that makes it uniquely its own.

 Montevideo is also home to museums, galleries, cultural events, shops, cafes, and bars, plus even a few beaches, all easily accessible by affordable public transport, though this compact city is quite walkable.